 Prior to revegetation, growth medium will be applied to approximately 542 acres of the site.
-Where container stock is installed on fill slopes, the target depth of growth medium is 12 inches, which is comprised of six inches of topsoil.
-Hydroseeded areas require six inches of growth medium comprised of three inches of topsoil.
+Growth medium will be distributed over areas where container stock is installed on fill slopes at a target depth of 12 inches, with a minimum of 6-inches comprised of topsoil.
+Hydroseeded areas require six inches of growth medium comprised of a minimum of three inches of topsoil.
 Of the 542 acres that will receive growth medium, a thickness of six inches of topsoil will be distributed over 28 acres of the site and a thickness of three inches of topsoil will be distributed over 514 acres for a total volume of 206,475 CY.
 All growth medium will come from within the RPA boundary; however it must be transported from locations around the site to areas of final placement.
 To transport the material around the site a team of off-road haul trucks will be utilized and D8 dozer will be used to spread the material out.
 A dozer is preferred to distribute the topsoil over a wheel type tractor because its track impressions will imprint final slopes to retain seeds and increase water retention and infiltration, thereby increasing the potential for revegetative success.